 The Association of Teachers of Mathematics (ATM) was established in 1952 to encourage the teaching and learning of mathematics by relating more closely to the needs of the learner.

-ATM has a membership of approximately 3000 individual teachers, schools and institutions.
+ATM is a registered charity and has a membership of approximately 3000 individual teachers, schools and institutions.

 ATM has a range of membership options and anyone with an interest in mathematic teaching is welcome to join.

-ATM is a registered charity governed by its General Council.
+ATM is governed by its General Council.
 All profits from subscriptions and trading are re-invested to support the development of mathematics education in line with ATM's Aims and Guiding Principles.